 Stars: Sharon Stone, Robert De Niro, Joe Pesci

-The first hour of the film is documentary-style and is narrated by Sam Rothstein.
+The film’s first hour is documentary-style and narrated by Sam Rothstein.
 He’s known as ‘Ace’ (played by Robert De Niro), who owns a casino called Tangiers and was murdered in the car bombing.
-Then it’s followed by the riveting account of how mobsters from the casino stole millions of dollars.
+Then, it’s followed by the riveting account of how mobsters from the casino stole millions of dollars.

 Rothstein first obtains funds for his casino from Remo Gaggi, a Chicago-based mobster who ends up stealing millions of dollars from his casino.
 Remo Gaggi isn’t Rothstein’s only issue.
 Another gangster, Nicky Santoro (played by Joe Pesci), ends up in Las Vegas.
 Rothstein is surrounded by a massive criminal catastrophe, which eventually leads to his assassination.

-The film is riveting and offers the history, ideas, perspectives, and objectives of each character in the same way as novels do.
-And it keeps viewers emotionally connected until the very end, making the film worthwhile to see even decades after it was produced.
-Therefore, keep it in mind when considering movies like Wolf of Wall Street.
+The film is riveting and offers each character’s history, ideas, perspectives, and objectives like novels do.
+And it keeps viewers emotionally connected until the end, making the film worthwhile decades after it was produced.
+Therefore, consider it when considering movies like Wolf of Wall Street.

 Genre: Drama, Comedy

 Stars: Marcello Mastroianni, Anita Ekberg, Anouk Aimee

 Set in the disastrous post-war era, the film places Rome at the center of the globe by emphasizing, in a dramatic fashion, the economic and cultural regeneration Italy intended to begin all over again.
 All while leaving behind the defeat and calamity of fascism.